zero-udo/eurotronic-cometblue/README.md

 # CometBlue

-CometBlue is a library to communicate with your Eurotronic GmbH Comet Blue radiator controllers.
+eurotronic-cometblue is a library to communicate with your Eurotronic GmbH Comet Blue radiator controllers.

 The device supports up to four programmable schedules for each weekday.
 Longer periods can be set as holidays.
 There are 8 holiday slots available.

+This library depends on [pygatt\[GATTTOOL\]](https://github.com/peplin/pygatt) and the BlueZ-Stack, which requires Linux.

 ## Compatible devices